SmailikHappy/SlimeMoldTool/README.md

 - **Editor settings:**
   - **Selection radius threshold:**\
     Threshold of mouse screen-distance to the point to select it.
-The lower is the value, the smaller distance to the point is needed to select it.
+The lower is the value, the smaller is the distance to the point needed to select it.
   - **Change selection on Point create:**\
-    If checked, when new point is created, it automatically becomes selected and all the other points are deselected.\
+    If checked, when a new point is created, it automatically becomes selected and all the other points are deselected.\
     If unchecked, the newly created point is not selected and all the other points remain selected
   - **Editor colors:**\
-    Gives the user the ability to change the colors of skeleton visualisation in the editor
+    Gives a user the ability to change the colors of skeleton visualisation in the editor